The mist hung on the hills like a wet silk cloak

 And carried on though with a heavier load,

-Together thus, in this silent shroud we strode,
+Together thus in silent shrouds we strode,

-And I thought how strange it was that this cold, wet rain
+And I thought how strange it was that this cold wet rain

 Could not quench the fire in my heart, nor ease its pain.